Technical Information

 To the right: Back of the VFO showing the J-K flip flop (divider), the

-power supply regulators, the failsafe relay and the frequency counter output
+power supply regulators, the failsafe relay, the frequency counter output

-stage.
-The yellow wire in the foreground is connected to the frequency
+stage and other circuits.
+The yellow wire in the foreground is connected

 Construction